-Across the three study sites, when asked how to measure community safety, most people we interviewed identified police administrative data (e.g., reported crimes, calls to the police) and surveys that capture individuals' perceived level of safety as key indicators.
+When asked how to measure community safety, most people we interviewed identified police administrative data (e.g., reported crimes, calls to the police) and surveys that capture individuals' perceived level of safety as key indicators.
 However, they also acknowledged that there is often a disconnect between the two, and each has strengths and limitations.
 For this reason, a prevalent theme was the recommendation to use both objective crime data and perceptual measures.